Signed in as:

 Further details found here

-Urine drug test is to ensure that any prescribed ADHD medication does not
+This is to ensure that any prescribed ADHD medication does not

 interact with any possible substances an individual is using.